streetpea/chiaki-ng/docs/setup/steaming.md

         1. Fill in name for Steam Shortcut and optional launch options

             !!!
 Note "Launch Options"
                 In most cases, you can leave this blank.
-One scenario where you would fill this out is if you have multiple users on the same Steam Deck.
+One scenario where you would fill this out is if you have multiple users on the same client device [i.e., Steam Deck].
 In this case you can use `--profile user1` for one shortcut and `--profile user2` for another.

         2. Create Steam Shortcut by hitting `Create` button